mzattera/v4j/docs/R001/index.md

   This is very in line with the slot model.

 * Some of the most common words, e.g., 'okeey'-'ofeey', 'okeedy'-'ofeedy',
-'qokeey'-'qofeey', 'okaJn'-'ofaJn', 'okar'-'ofar', 'okal'-'ofal'-'okam'-'ofam',
+'qokeey'-'qofeey', 'okaiin'-'ofaiin', 'okar'-'ofar', 'okal'-'ofal'-'okam'-'ofam',
-'daJn', 'Cedy' occur twice running, occasionally three times.
+'daiin', 'chedy' occur twice running, occasionally three times.

 * The occurrence of 'e' up to 3 times in one form of "suffix" and the symbol 'i' up to 3 times in the other must have some systematic significance.